tryfsharp/tryfsharp-site/tutorials/getting-started.md

     randomColor() +
     "'>Hello Try F#</h1>"

 And that's all!
-Feel free to play around, or [go back and choose a more advanced tutorial](/)!
+Feel free to play around, or [choose your next tutorial](/).
+But be careful, we do not save the code you wrote, so if you want to keep it, copy it now!

 ```demo
 // We've got random color, so let's do some HTML!